shellqiqi/nju-network-labs/content/ch01/vscode.md

 ## Develope Switchyard with VSC

 > [!TIP]
-> Here we will get in touch with some Switchyard code in advance.
-You can just ignore the content of Switchyard now.
+> Here we will get in touch with Switchyard in advance.
+You can just skim the content of Switchyard now.
+After reading the section [Switchyard](switchyard.md), come back again.

 Open the folder of Switchyard in VSC.
 You can open files in the explorer and edit them.